SuperFirm84/ahkmon/README.md

 # ahkmon
-Pastes your clipboard into DeepL Translate for the popular game "Dragon Quest X" (DQX).
+Captures text for the popular game "Dragon Quest X" (DQX).

 ## Credit:
-- ahkmon wouldn't be possible without [Aeana's DQ10Dialog app](https://www.woodus.com/forums/topic/34653-dq10-dialog-monitor/?tab=comments#comment-538328), which is packaged with this project for convenience
+- ahkmon wouldn't be possible without [Aeana's DQ10Dialog app](https://www.woodus.com/forums/topic/34653-dq10-dialog-monitor/?tab=comments#comment-538328).
+Thanks for the inspiration (but screw you for ignoring me on Twitter!)
 - Thanks to the lovely community over at the unofficial [Dragon Quest X Discord](https://discord.gg/UFaUHBxKMY) for the support!

 ## Features + Walkthrough